People's Militia named after Minin and Pozharsky: Trials

 On December 23, 2010, Kvachkov was detained by FSB officers in his apartment on charges of organizing rebellion and terrorism.

 At the end of July 2011, the FSB reported that members of the local cell of the People's Militia had been detained in Yekaterinburg.
 The detainees were charged with organizing a terrorist group and preparing a riot.
-According to investigators, on the morning of August 2, 2011 (on the Paratroopers' Day), several armed combat detachments with a backbone of former special forces were supposed to break into the buildings of the Yekaterinburg GUVD, FSB, MChS and kill their leaders.
+According to investigators, on the morning of August 2, 2011 (on the Paratroopers' Day), several armed combat detachments with a backbone of former special forces were supposed to break into the buildings of the Yekaterinburg branches of GUVD, FSB, MChS and kill their leaders.
 The same detachments were entrusted with the capture of warehouses with weapons.
 Groups of saboteurs were supposed to blow up the power substations of Yekaterinburg in order to de-energize the city and spread panic among the population.
 Further, the rebels allegedly planned to mobilize and arm the entire male population of Yekaterinburg and hold the defense with such forces until they receive help from neighboring regions.
 The leader of the fighting cell is called entrepreneur Alexander Ermakov, who, according to the investigation, not only developed a plan for the insurrection, code-named "Dawn", but also recruited supporters among retired military and security officials dissatisfied with the reforms in the country.
 Four more - 64-year-old colonel-"afghan" Leonid Khabarov, former criminal investigator Vladislav Ladeyshchikov, entrepreneur Sergei Katnikov, doctor of sciences, inventor Viktor Kralin were detained on July 19 in Ermakov's office.
 They were all airsoft players.

 On February 8, 2013, the Moscow City Court sentenced Vladimir Kvachkov to 13 years in a strict regime colony for preparing an armed mutiny.
 The second defendant, Alexander Kiselev, was sentenced to 11 years in a strict regime.
 The verdict says that it was established that in 2009 Kvachkov offered his supporters in various cities to take part in an armed rebellion, which was supposed to begin on June 24, 2010.
 His trusted man, Manrik, picked people up and they underwent military training at the training ground in Myakinino.
 In 2010, Kiselev in St. Petersburg picked up a group of ten people and acquired weapons.
 Kvachkov and his supporters were going to start a mutiny in Kovrov.
 It was planned to seize the buildings of the MVD, the FSB, the MChS of Kovrov, as well as weapons and ammunition in small groups.
 The success of the armed mutiny in Kovrov was supposed to provoke similar events in other regions, according to their plans.
 One of the main pieces of evidence in the case was the recording of a conversation between several supporters of Kvachkov, when they were developing a plan for a sortie into Kovrov, intelligence, distribution of funds and human resources.